How an Expansive Standard on Electric Fans Helps Keep Everyday Products Safe

 The Standard provides testing and construction requirements to address specific hazards present for different types of fans.
 Often, these differences can be drastic.
 For example, a ventilating hood fan shelf has a very different function, operating environment, and design when compared to a low-voltage component fan used in a computer part.
 However, by utilizing hazard-based safety engineering (HBSE), UL Standards & Engagement helps identify and mitigate the specific hazards each product presents.

 A ventilating hood fan shelf, for example, functions in the kitchen and is mounted directly above a stovetop range, which presents many hazards including grease buildup, high temperatures, and mounting failure.
 To account for grease buildup, the products must be grease-conditioned and then tested to help ensure the buildup does not result in dielectric breakdown or arc-over.
 To account for high temperatures, the fans must be tested above actual stovetop ranges to help ensure high temperatures do not cause materials to deteriorate.
 Finally, to help mitigate the risk of mounting failure, they must undergo strength of mounting and tip-over tests.
 All these tests are required for ventilating hood fan shelves in addition to the base tests that UL 507 requires for all electric fans.
 These tests are an integral part of the process to help in making electric fans safer.

 How You Can Help

-Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Standards Technical Panel (STP) members and stakeholders.
-STP members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
-If you are involved in the design, manufacture, sale, or operation of electric fans, and you would like to help improve safety in your industry, please submit a proposal or apply to join an STP.
+Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical Committee (TC) members and stakeholders.
+TC members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
+If you are involved in the design, manufacture, sale, or operation of electric fans, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.